o19s/documentation-website/_search-plugins/ubi/schemas.md

  <p id="action_name"> </p>

 - `action_name`
- &ensp; (size 100) - any name you want to call your event such as `click`, `watch`, `purchase`, and `add_to_cart`, but one could map these to any common *JavaScript* events, or debugging events.
-  &ensp; _TODO: How to formalize?
-A list of standard ones and then custom ones._
+ &ensp; (size 100) - The name of the action that triggered the event.
+The UBI specification defines some common action names, but any name can be used.

  <p id="query_id"> </p>

 - `query_id`
-  &ensp; (size 100) - ID for some query.
+  &ensp; (size 100) - The unique identifier of a query, typically a UUID, but can be any string.
-  &ensp;Either the client provides this, or the `query_id` is generated at index time by the **UBI Plugin**.
+  &ensp;Either the client provides this, or the `query_id` is generated at index time by the **UBI Plugin** and must be consistent in both the **UBI Queries** and **UBI Events** indexes.

 <p id="client_id"> </p>

 - `client_id`
+  &ensp; The client issuing the query.
+Typically this will be a web browser used by a unique user.
-  &ensp; A user/client ID provided by the client application &ensp;The `client_id` must be consistent in both the **UBI Queries** and **UBI Events** indexes.
+  &ensp;The `client_id` must be consistent in both the **UBI Queries** and **UBI Events** indexes.

 - `timestamp`:
-  &ensp; UTC-based, UNIX epoch time.
+  &ensp; When the event took place, typically in the `2018-11-13T20:20:39+00:00` format.

 - `message_type`
-	&ensp; (size 100) - originally thought of in terms of ERROR, INFO, WARN, but could be anything else useful such as `QUERY` or `CONVERSION`.
+	&ensp; (size 100) - Group various `action_name`'s into logical bins such as `QUERY` or `CONVERSION`.
-	&ensp; Can be used to group `action_name` together in logical bins.

 - `message`
-	&ensp; (size 256) - optional text message for the log entry.
-For example, with a `message_type` of `INFO`, people might expect an informational or debug type text for this field, but a `message_type` of `QUERY`, we would expect the text to be more about what the user is searching on.
+	&ensp; (size 1024) - Optional text message for the log entry.
+For example, for a `message_type` of `QUERY`, we would expect the text to be about what the user is searching on.

 - `event_attributes`'s
-  &ensp;structure that describes any important context about the event.
-Within it, it has 2 primary structures `position` and `object`, as well as being extensible to add anymore relevant, custom, information about the event can be stored such as timing informaiton, individual user or session information, etc.
+  &ensp;Extensible structure that describes any important context about the event.
+Within it, it has 2 primary structures `position` and `object`, as well as being extensible to add anymore relevant, custom, information about the event can be stored such as timing information, individual user or session information.

   &ensp; Since this has a dynamic mapping, the index _could_ become bloated with many new fields {: .warning}

  - **`event_attributes.position`**
-   &ensp; structure that contains information on the location of the event origin, such as screen *x,y* coordinates, or the *n-th* object out of 10 results, ....
+   &ensp; structure that contains information on the location of the event origin, such as screen *x,y* coordinates, or the *n-th* object out of 10 results:

    - `event_attributes.position.ordinal`
-     &ensp; tracks the *n*th item within a list that a user could select, click (i.e. selecting the 3rd element could be event{`onClick, results[4]`})
+     &ensp; tracks the *n-th* item within a list that a user could select, click (i.e. selecting the 3rd element could be event{`onClick, results[4]`})

     - `event_attributes.position.{x,y}`
       &ensp; tracks x and y values, that the client defines